 You might say, “May I make a suggestion?
 Typically when we begin a new relationship with a new client the next step is to set up a follow up meeting to gain a better understanding of the project goals and plans already in place and assess what gaps might exist.
 How would you feel about setting up a meeting in the next couple of weeks to do this?”

 When executed properly, a sales discovery call will clearly uncover if a sales opportunity exists and whether or not there is a fit between the sales person's solution and the prospects goals or if the opportunity needs to be disqualified (or no opportunity exists).
 Either way, sales people should come out of discovery calls with a much deeper understanding of their prospect’s business goals and objectives and the challenges that stand in their way and where they need help.

 How do you run your sales discover calls?
+What steps are you taking to master consultative selling?
 What questions do you ask during a discovery call?
 Let's start a conversation in the comments section below.